 Rising proudly from the waters of Lake Nicaragua, Ometepe Island is made up of two magnificent volcanic cones and is a more than impressive sight as you gaze across to its shores.

 Consisting of 276 square kilometers of unspoiled forest frequented by monkeys, armadillo, opossum and deer — on a clear day the views are simply spectacular.
 Reached by boat from the port town of San Jorge, an hour south of Granada, the lake crossing can be choppy but is a well worthwhile and wonderful trip.

 The word Ometepe developed from the original Aztec’s name for the island, Ome Tepelth, which means two hills.
-These days it has a population of 35,000, but the remnants of this ancient civilisation can be seen in petroglyphs around the island.
+These days it has a population of 35,000, but the remnants of this ancient civilization can be seen in petroglyphs around the island.

-If you fancy a challenge it is possible to climb Maderas volcano, if you’d prefer a less strenuous activity, horse-riding and walking are a great way to explore the area.
+If you fancy a challenge it is possible to climb Maderas volcano.
+If you’d prefer a less strenuous activity, horse riding and walking are a great way to explore the area.

 Alternatively, relaxing for a couple of days on the surprisingly beautiful soft-sand beaches is a great option.

 - San Juan del Sur 43 kilometers away

 - Masaya Volcano National Park 83 kilometers away